Papua New Guinea

 The only way to get this coffee out of the heart of the jungle is via bush pilots, who must use grass-strip airfields now that tsunamis have knocked out roads in the area.
 Because of this inaccessibility, the locals cannot easily trade for medical or other supplies, nor can they sell their coffee on the commodities market.
 With no buyers, the precious coffee was rotting on the tree!

-Highlands Summit Coffee and their bush pilots are changing these peoples' lives by bringing in badly needed supplies, medicine, money, food, and education, including training new pilots--a vitally important and highly paid career that can improve the quality of life in a pilot's entire village.
-Highlands Summit also pays a premium price for the coffee, too.
-But because we buy directly from them, we can offer this truly exceptional coffee for a very reasonable price.
+Bush pilots are changing these peoples' lives by bringing in badly needed supplies, medicine, money, food, and education, including training new pilots--a vitally important and highly paid career that can improve the quality of life in a pilot's entire village.

 Latest Blog Post